FAQ for undergraduate students

 Which 200-level English course should I take?

-English 203 and 205 are required for English majors and Honours students as the first courses in the Foundation Program, so if you are considering majoring in English, take one of those.
-If you are pretty certain you don't want to major in English (and we have had some success in turning students to the dark side), consider taking English 201 or 205.
+ENGL 203 and either 251 or 253 (we recommend 253 for majors) is required for English majors and Honours students as the first courses in the Foundation Program, so if you are considering majoring in English take two of those.
+If you are pretty certain you don't want to major in English (and we have had some success in turning students to the dark side), consider taking ENGL 251 or 253.

 What is the Foundation Program?